egoroof/2gis-test-task/README.md

 ## The problem

-When you add markers on map they can run into each other:
+When you add markers to map they can run into each other:

 ![collapse](tools/readme_assets/1.png)